ArtemmKozlovv/MyJavaTests/README.md

 # MyJavaTests
-My my mini programs appeared in the course of self-learning the Javae.
+My my mini programs appeared in the course of self-learning the Java.